adamsilver/fdpb/05-an-inbox.md

 When the user submits the form, the selected emails will disppear from their inbox.
 When an action has been completed, telling users that it has been completeed a respectful thing to do.
 Not doing so leaves users to wonder what happened, if at all.

 In chapter 1, “A Registration Form”, we designed and constructed an error summary panel that resides at the top of the page.
-A success message needs a similar treatment with just a few tweaks.
-First, is that instead of having red colouration, it should be green which is universally associated with success.
-And the content should be ‘You successfully archived 15 emails’ (or similar).
+A success message needs a similar treatment with a couple of tweaks.

+Instead of having red colouration, it should be green which is universally associated with success.
+Second, the content should be “You've successfully archived 15 emails” (or similar).

 ![Success](.)